 So, the purpose of the class is to explain.
 But what does it mean to explain?
 My answer: to explain is to derive (or, if you like, deduce).
 Derive from what?
 From that which is already known.

 This is the key insight: explaining is deriving; and from this insight, we can begin to tease out the one, inevitable structure that the course must have.
 Let's say we want to know why A is true.
 (Let it be the Pythagorean Theorem if you like.)
 Well, it is true because of some B (which of course might be multi-part, which in the case of the PT it most certainly is).
 Now what of B?
 Why is it true?
 We can't say A, for if we do we're in a tight circle and nothing has been explained.
-So it has to be come C then.
-So we have A because of B because of C.
+So it has to be some C. So we have A because of B because of C.

 No doubt you see the threat here.
-If were never to bottom out, if instead we were forever chase some new "because of", nothing would ever have been explained.
-If we get A from B, B from C, C from D and so on ad infinitum, then we'd an explanation of nothing.
+If were never to bottom out, if instead we forever chase some new "because of", nothing would ever have been explained.
+If we get A from B, B from C, C from D and so on ad infinitum, we'd an explanation of precisely nothing.

 Those endpoints, those foundations if you like, are not known through something else.
 Instead they are known through themselves; or, as the philosophers say, they are self-evident.
 In mathematics, we call these self-evident foundations "postulates"; and of course we call what's derived from them "theorems".